GabriWar/GabriWar/README.md

 ![](https://komarev.com/ghpvc/?username=GabriWar&color=006bed)

+Hy, my name is Gabriel Guerra, im a computer engineering student from Brazil, i have a loong history with linux, programming and android modding, i spend most of my time on my computer tweaking and studying.
+- i really love to:

+- Code, especially in c++ and python.

+- Mod Android phones, like rooting, tweaking with roms and etc.

+- Debug and analyze software.

 <h3> 🧠 &nbsp;About Me </h3>

 - 💭 &nbsp; Learning about assembly and C++.
 - 🎓 &nbsp; Studying computer engineering.
 - 💼 &nbsp; Just investing and doing some coding for $$$.
+- 🌐 &nbsp; My first language was Portuguese but i also speak english and a little bit of Italian

 🚀**Skills**